mminhaz93/Frontend-CRUD-Design/README.md

 }
 ```

 This time, we are passing in data for the item that we want to store in the database.
-However, we don't pass it as a param.
-Axios `POST` and `PUT` methods can take a second argument which will be the body of our request.
+However, we don't pass it as a param; Axios `POST` and `PUT` methods can take a second argument, which will be the body of our request.

 Update: